mdsol/mauth-client-dotnet/README.md

         PrivateKey = "ClientPrivateKey.pem",

         // when ready to disable authentication of V1 protocol else default is false
-        //signs with both V1 and V2.
+        // signs with both V1 and V2.
         DisableV1 = true
     });